jakeleesh/Back-end-Development-Capstone/README.md

 - Create the songs page that lists all the titles of the songs.
 - Craete the photos page that displays pictures from past events.
 - Allow users to log in and see concerts.
+- Use Docker to containerize Django application.
+- Deploy on IBM Kubernetes Services (IKS).

 ## Installation